Book cover

 ch’era una buona scusa per gli ubriachi.

-It was a good excuse for the drunkards.
+That it was a good excuse for drunkards.

 Del resto, anche voi, scusate, non potete mettere in dubbio che Giosuè fermò il Sole.